-Oral drugs: Morphine delays gastric emptying, so may affect the absorption of orally administered drugs.
-For example, morphine delays the absorption of paracetamol, mexiletine (anti-arrhythmic) and $P2Y{12}$ inhibitors.
+Morphine delays gastric emptying, so may affect the absorption of orally administered drugs.
+For example, morphine delays the absorption of paracetamol, mexiletine and $P2Y{12}$ inhibitors.

+Anticholinergic agents

-Anticholinergic agents: Concurrent administration of morphine and anticholinergic agents (such as atropine) or other drugs with anticholinergic activity may increase the risk of severe constipation; this may lead to paralytic ileus and/or urinary retention.
+Concurrent administration of morphine and anticholinergic agents or other drugs with anticholinergic activity may increase the risk of severe constipation; this may lead to paralytic ileus and/or urinary retention.

+Antidiarrhoeal agents

-Antidiarrhoeal and antiperistaltic agents (such as loperamide and kaolin): Concurrent administration of morphine and antidiarrhoeal agents with antiperistaltic actions may increase the risk of severe constipation and CNS depression.
+Concurrent administration of morphine and antidiarrhoeal agents with antiperistaltic actions may increase the risk of severe constipation and CNS depression.

+Opioid antagonists

-Opioid antagonists: Naloxone antagonises the analgesic, CNS and respiratory depressive effects of morphine, and may precipitate withdrawal in patients who are physically dependent on opioids.
+Naloxone antagonises the analgesic, CNS and respiratory depressive effects of morphine, and may precipitate withdrawal in patients who are physically dependent on opioids.
 Naltrexone blocks the therapeutic effects of opioids, so should be discontinued several days prior to elective surgery if administration prior to, during, or following surgery is unavoidable.
 Administration of naltrexone to a patient who is physically dependent on morphine will precipitate withdrawal symptoms.

-P2Y12 inhibitors:
+P2Y12 inhibitors